Introducing RainBow Query Language for CSV, a must-have extension for VSCode!

 This will display the CSV with the first and second lines extracted

-You can even swap the order and concatenate strings using "+", so I think it will be useful in a wide range of situations.
+You can even rearrange the order of values and concatenate strings using the "+" operator, so I think it opens up a wide range of potential uses.

 Although we won't go into detail here, there is also a JOIN function that uses a separate CSV file, allowing for complex data combinations